Suspect accused of starting Portland Korean Church fire arrested - NewsBreak

 With the flames finally out, investigators are now working to find the cause but with a history of fires at the church, the building is deemed unsafe for firefighters to go inside.
 Instead, investigators are using a drone to explore the charred wreckage.

-“They flew it in there and determined that one of the columns that holds up the entire steeple feature is completely burned out so there is a concern that with the wind and the structural compromise that there could be some collapse prior to demolition,” said Rick Graves with Portland Fire & Rescue.‘We need to do something different:’ Portland business fed up with uptick in burglaries
+“They flew it in there and determined that one of the columns that holds up the entire steeple feature is completely burned out so there is a concern that with the wind and the structural compromise that there could be some collapse prior to demolition,” said Rick Graves with Portland Fire & Rescue.Kik child porn group admin from Las Vegas sentenced in Louisiana federal court

 Because of the growing potential for it to collapse, the city accelerated plans to demolish the church on Thursday.